3 Squadron RESEARCH

 Kittyhawk fighter bomber wing to commemorate the second anniversary of the Battle of Britain.

-The service is conducted at the front of a hangar and the Australian flag is tied to a Savoia Marchetti SM.79
+The service is conducted at the front of a hangar and the Australian flag is tied to a Savoia Marchetti SM.81

 three-engined Bomber Monoplane and the Union Jack flag is draped in front of the altar.

 Special church services in commemoration of our victory in the Battle of Britain were conducted on Sunday by two RAAF padres who were the first allied air force chaplains to land in Italy.
-The ceremonies were attended by pilots and groundstaffs of all squadrons in the Kittyhawk wing of which the two Australian fighter/bomber squadrons form part.
+The ceremonies were attended by pilots and groundstaff of all squadrons in the Kittyhawk Wing, of which the two Australian fighter/bomber squadrons form part.
 Those two squadrons were 3 and 450.
 An outdoor setting was chosen by Padre Davies for his service.
 The squadrons were drawn up before the opening of a giant hangar.
-An improvised altar draped with the Union Jack and carrying a cross made for the padre by Italian Air Force personnel stationed on the aerodrome which the Australians are using, had as a background the spreading wings of a Caproni 81.
-Between the airscrews of the Caproni’s port and starboard engines was suspended a large Australian flag.
+An improvised altar draped with the Union Jack and carrying a cross made for the padre by Italian Air Force personnel stationed on the aerodrome which the Australians are using, had as a background the spreading wings of an Italian bomber.
+Between the airscrews of the bomber’s port and starboard engines was suspended a large Australian flag.

 When we left Bari, we moved to a place which had been devastated by bombing and war generally, a place called Fano.
 I thought, on account of the winter coming on and the conditions at Fano, it was necessary to find some premises, if I could, where I could establish a club where fellows could be warm and enjoy a cup of coffee in between flights, if the planes were able to get off the drome on account of the weather.
 So I immediately set out to look around for some premises where I could establish a club.
 Unfortunately there had been a lot of bombing in that area and there weren’t too many buildings still intact but I came across a hat factory which was vacant and it seemed to be the kind of place I could transform into a club.
 Then of course we needed the equipment like coffee machines, crockery and cutlery, cooking equipment for cakes and things like that.
 I realised that some of the hotels that had been bombed and were no longer intact must have had equipment somewhere, probably it didn’t all go at the time of the bombing, it was probably moved out and hidden in haystacks or somewhere in the country.